OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-04.md

 numbered 8,580.

 ## Numbers 4:49
-At the Lord’s command through Moses, each was assigned his work and told what to carry.
-Thus they were counted, as the Lord commanded Moses.
+At the Lord’s instruction through Moses, each was assigned his work and told what to carry.
+Thus they were counted, as the Lord directed Moses.